dotnet/corefx/Documentation/coding-guidelines/breaking-changes.md

 Examples:

+* throwing a new/different exception type in an existing common scenario
+* An exception is no longer thrown
+* A different behavior is observed after the change for an input
+* decreasing the range of accepted values within a given parameter
+* A new instance field is added to a type (impacts serialization)
 * change in timing/order of events (even when not specified in docs)
 * change in parsing of input and throwing new errors (even if parsing behavior is not specified in the docs)